Roy Orbison: Death

+Posthumous career

-Mystery Girl was released by Virgin Records on January 31, 1989.
-The biggest hit from Mystery Girl was "You Got It,” written with Lynne and Tom Petty.
-"You Got It" rose to No. 9 in the US and No. 3 in the UK.
+Orbison's posthumous album Mystery Girl was released by Virgin Records on January 31, 1989 and became the highest-selling album of his career.
+The biggest hit from Mystery Girl was "You Got It", written with Lynne and Tom Petty.
+"You Got It" rose to number 9 in the US and number three in the UK.
 The song earned Orbison a posthumous Grammy Award nomination.
-According to Rolling Stone, "Mystery Girl cloaks the epic sweep and grandeur of his classic sound in meticulous, modern production—the album encapsulates everything that made Orbison great, and for that reason it makes a fitting valedictory.”
+According to Rolling Stone, "Mystery Girl cloaks the epic sweep and grandeur of his classic sound in meticulous, modern production—the album encapsulates everything that made Orbison great, and for that reason it makes a fitting valedictory."

 Traveling Wilburys Vol. 1 spent 53 weeks on the US charts, peaking at number three.
-It reached No. 1 in Australia and No. 16 in the UK.
+It reached number one in Australia and number 16 in the UK.
 The album won a Grammy for Best Rock Performance by a Duo or Group.
 Rolling Stone included it in the top 100 albums of the decade.

-On April 8, 1989, Orbison became the first deceased musician since Elvis Presley to have two albums in the US Top Five at the same time, with Traveling Wilburys Vol. 1 at number 4 and his own Mystery Girl at number 5.
-In the United Kingdom, he achieved even greater posthumous success, with two solo albums in the Top 3 on February 11, 1989 (Mystery Girl was number 2 and the compilation The Legendary Roy Orbison was number 3).
+On April 8, 1989, Orbison became the first deceased musician since Elvis Presley to have two albums in the US top five at the same time, with Traveling Wilburys Vol. 1 at number four and his own Mystery Girl at number five.
+In the United Kingdom, he achieved even greater posthumous success, with two solo albums in the top three on February 11, 1989 (Mystery Girl was number two and the compilation The Legendary Roy Orbison was number three).